dram55/MarioMakerTwitchBot/README.md

 # MarioMakerTwitchBot
 Take Level Requests from Twitch chat ```!submit 0000-1111-AAAA-EEEE```.
 Requests are only accepted while bot is in an 'Open' status.
 When bot is 'Closed' it randomly picks levels for you to play.

-Submission status & current level are written to respective text files which can be used within OBS. (open.txt/close.txt/nextLevel.txt)
+Submission status & current level are written to respective text files which can be used within OBS. (open.txt close.txt nextLevel.txt)

 If desired, the current queue of levels can be embedded to an html page using {details} and {date} tags and FTP'd to a webserver of your choice.